All In The Mind

 INTRODUCING — Criminal Psychology

 On All in the Mind, we investigate why people behave the way they do.
 But there are some perspectives we don't often hear about.
 Introducing Criminal Psychology, a special series diving into just that.
 On this four-episode series, we'll cover arson, kleptomania, serial killers and Munchausen by proxy as we look at what drives people to the extremes of human behaviour.
 And we'll examine how our understanding of the human mind can better help us to prevent harm.
-Whether you're a dedicated fan of true crime or curious about the inner workings of our minds, stay tuned — our first episode is out on Sunday June 29.
+Whether you're a dedicated fan of true crime or curious about the inner workings of our minds, find the series linked below and on the All In The Mind website.

 Jun 23